IhateCreatingUserNames2/Cognai/Readme.md

 ## Overview

-Cognisphere is an advanced Agent Development Kit (ADK) that provides sophisticated memory and narrative capabilities for AI applications.
+Cognisphere is an advanced Agent Framework that provides sophisticated memory and narrative capabilities for AI applications.
 Built on top of Google's ADK, Cognisphere introduces a unique approach to AI interaction by focusing on memory, context, and narrative evolution.

 ## There are Lot of .txt in the root directory, those are ADK, OpenRouter LiteLLM Documentation...